Part 3 of 3

 Where To Stay

-This is a difficult topic for us to address (no pun intended).
-The island offers lots of guest houses, a few resort-style hotels, several smaller hotels, many motels, a few private campgrounds, trailer parks and such, two unusually beautiful national park campgrounds and in every town on every corner of the island, houses for rent.
 For the first few years, we camped out.
-Then we started renting houses, and we've never rented the same house more than once.
-With only one significant exception (see below), our experience is obviously limited to renting, and not to staying at commercial properties.
-For an extended stay of one week or more, rentals seem to be the most comfortable and economically practical, especially if you're traveling with a family or group of four or more.
+Then we started renting houses in various towns on the island.
+With very few exceptions (see below), our experience is primarily limited to renting, and not to staying at commercial properties.
+For an extended stay of one week or more, rentals seem to be the most comfortable and economically practical, especially if you're traveling with a family or group of four or more, or with pets.
 So, with that in mind, let's first talk about rentals.

 There are hundreds of well-maintained, privately owned homes available for rent on a weekly, monthly or seasonal basis on the island.
 Rentals have a very broad range of prices, from a few hundred to several thousand dollars per week.
 Like real estate anywhere, location is a primary factor.
 Accommodations, furnishings, amenities and perqs also have a great effect on the price.
 Shore access is extremely rare; many "shore front" properties are perched atop cliffs or set back in woods.
 Expect a high premium for a rental where you can step out of the back door onto a beach.
 Most rental property owners are very skittish about bringing pets, and this has been a sore spot for us over the years.
 We've offered additional deposits, guaranteed to keep our dog outside, and begged and pleaded with many an owner with little success.
-The irony is that our kids are more of a liability to the property than our Golden Retriever, but the owners seem to be extremely narrow-minded and stubborn about this issue.
+The irony is that our kids were more of a liability to the property than our dogs, but many owners seem to be extremely narrow-minded and stubborn about this issue.

 We can not and will not recommend specific properties for you to rent.
-If you are interested in renting a house, we can steer you to some agents, and offer some advice on what to expect in terms of price and specific towns and locations.
+If you're interested in renting a house, we can steer you to some agents, and offer some advice on what to expect in terms of price and specific towns and locations.
 Rather than go into all the caveats about rentals that we can share, we'll be happy to discuss your questions via email to Larry@acadiabarharbor.com only after you've contacted the agencies and have been offerred one or more properties.
 Please do not email us with requests for specific places to rent.
 Our one recommendation is to be flexible: there are lots of very nice rentals in areas and towns that you may not know about.
 If you insist on a shore front property within walking distance of Bar Harbor, you'll be significantly limiting your options and missing some very wonderful opportunities elsewhere.
 Remember, you're going to this island to be outdoors (we assume), so keep your rental needs within that perspective.
 By the way...if you do intend to rent during the summer, get started in January!

 Following are some reputable agencies that handle rentals with whom we have experience: